paruff/garden/content/03 Resources/Learning/learning MOC.md

 ### Summary:

+The goal is for someone say a student to identify a knowledge base , and then be exposed to the new ideas and concepts and ba able to remember those idea, knowledge , concepts and apply them to create new ideas kinda like a phd .

+Challenges:
+ - biases
+ -
+ - forgetting curve

+Teaching techniques:
+ - analogy
+ - visual mind maps

-HearD about a book today  "Making it Stick" and the three main points / practices are self quizzing, interwoven , space repetition
+Heard about a book today  "Making it Stick" and the three main points / practices are self quizzing, interwoven , space repetition

  - spaced practice -
  - interleaving -